Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Introduction

-Piterbarg~\cite{pit} describes several asymptotic methods for analysing Gaussian processes, including the method of comparison, Pickands' method of double sums, and Rice-type methods based on calculation of moments.
-He presents a quantitative version of the method of comparison, in which results are formulated for fixed $u$; but these results involve unspecified constants that appear to depend on $\{Z(t)\}_{t \in \mathcal{T}}$, so one must wait for $u$ to be sufficiently large (in an unspecifed sense) before they come into play\footnote{We present some normal comparison results in $\S 3$, and these may give an idea of the necessary size of $u$.
-When the author tried to study our $\S 6$ example by these methods, he could only show that the supremum there is larger than about $\log\log x /\sqrt{2}$ with high probability (by studying points $t$ with spacing $1/\sqrt{\log x}$).
-Our Corollary 2 establishes that this supremum is larger than about $\log\log x$ with high probability.}.
-No quantitative formulation of the method of double sums or the method of moments (for lower bounds) is attempted, and the general philosophy of these methods, that one need not analyse correlations of $\{Z(t)\}_{t \in \mathcal{T}}$ except for extremely large correlations, seems unsuited to obtaining results for fixed $u$.
+Piterbarg~\cite{pit} does not formulate the method of double sums or the method of moments (for lower bounds) for fixed $u$, and the general philosophy of those methods, that one need not analyze correlations of $\{Z(t)\}_{t \in\mathcal{T}}$ except for extremely large correlations, seems unsuited to obtaining such results.
+His version of the method of comparison involves unspecified constants that appear to depend on $\{Z(t)\}_{t \in\mathcal{T}}$, so one must wait for $u$ to be sufficiently large, in an unspecified sense, before it comes into play.
+(We present some normal comparison inequalities in Section \ref {sec3}, and when the author tried to study our Section~\ref{sec6} example using them, he could only show that the supremum there is larger than about $\log\log x /\sqrt{2}$ with high probability, by studying points $t$ with spacing $1/\sqrt{\log x}$.
+Our Corollary~\ref{co2} shows that supremum is larger than about $\log\log x$ with high probability.)

-One can also use metric entropy/capacity methods, such as Sudakov's minoration, to bound $\E \sup_{t \in \mathcal{T}} Z(t)$.
-See section 14 of Lifshits~\cite{lif}.
-Together with suitable concentration inequalities, such as that of Borell/Sudakov--Tsyrelson, this yields explicit lower bounds on $\p(\sup_{t \in \mathcal{T}} Z(t) > u)$ for fixed $u$.
-However, the lower bounds that one obtains for $\E \sup_{t \in \mathcal{T}} Z(t)$ are typically off from the truth by a multiplicative factor, and then the lower bounds for $\p(\sup_{t \in \mathcal{T}} Z(t) > u)$ are very far from the truth for moderately sized $u$.

 In this paper we develop an alternative approach to lower bounding the upper tail probability.
-The ingredients are an initial conditioning step, followed by a comparison (in the sense of the method of comparison) with a ``model'' Gaussian process that can be explicitly analysed.
-The resulting bounds are clean and can be non-trivial for moderately sized $u$, which is very important in our two applications.
+The ingredients are an initial conditioning step, followed by a comparison (in the sense of the method of comparison) with a ``model'' Gaussian process that can be explicitly analyzed.
+The resulting bounds are clean and can be nontrivial for moderately sized $u$.
+Indeed, in our number-theoretic application we will have nontrivial bounds for $u$ just larger than $\E\sup_{t \in \mathcal{T}} Z(t)$ (and, in particular, will be able to identify the expectation up to second order terms).
+As our bounds are completely explicit, they also give information about the ``mysterious'' constants in some asymptotic results, and our other application is a new lower bound for the Pickands constants (defined later).